Meindert van der Meulen and Valerie Sheppard

 In our younger days, we seem not to have time nor perhaps enough interest to really find out about our families.
 I mean, really find out.
 I look back now and wish I had asked all the questions I want to ask now, from all those beloved family members whom I knew and loved so well, but who have now passed on.
 We tend to think we'll always have them around.
 I wish I had taken notes, or even recorded some of the tales on tape.
 Now that I'm older and have finished raising my family, I find myself absorbed in knowing more about my ancestors, where they came from, how and where they lived, what are the things that helped make us, as a family, who and what we are.
 I feel it is important to pass these stories on to our children throughout the generations.

-I hope you will toggle through the tabs and enjoy these pages.
 For reasons of privacy protection for living members of the family, I have not included the family tree on this site.
-However, If you would like to have the family tree emailed to you, just click on the tree icon below to contact me.